Ways & Means

 More on Ways & Means

-Washington, DC – Congressman Adrian Smith (R-NE) released the following statement on President Obama’s corporate tax reform proposal:
+Washington, DC – Congressman Adrian Smith (R-NE) issued the following statement today after a markup of H.J.Res.
+118 by the House Committee on Ways and Means: